Contact: Rich Kurz Page content last updated March 26, 2020

 ROUND 4 - Back to the drawing board, or, to the McKibben 1912 panoramas.
 Unlike a regular photo, the panoramas seem to have a disproportional stretching.
 By that I mean that when I rectify them and look at the entire block, the width of each lot increases with distance from the camera.
 The more distant ones are wider than the nearer ones.
 It should not do that, and does not in a well-done rectified photo.
 I tried determining the camera position and ended up wandering all over the intersection.
 I tried looking down on the intersection, but even knowing its dimensions (which I learned much later - 80x100 feet building corner to building corner), I could not get it level and rectangular.
 If you study the panorama you will notice something is off-quilter.
 The left and right ends of the photo, which are the street corners just across from each other, have a big elevation difference!
 For a rotating camera, it will (should) return to the same position.
 In other words, the greatest elevation difference should NOT be at the opposite ends of the panorama.
 The right end should be approaching the same elevation as the left end.
 Note that this was not a complete 360 degree panorama, but it was close - I guess between 310-330 degrees.
 But if one crops the panorama to about a 100 degree field of view (this encompasses over one block), one can get a fairly well rectified image.
 So I settled for that.

 ROUND 5 - I next started working on some loaned images (not shown - copyrighted).
 But again, lacking known dimensions stymied my ability to know if my width and depth proportions were correct.
 But I COULD get details about the placement of windows and such, so they proved useful.
 Then, I was provided with measurements of the Gass Law Office building, so now I could check proportions over an entire block.
-I also had access to a Sanborn Insurance map, which showed the locations and dimensions and heights of all the buildings in De Smet.
+I also had access to a Sanborn Insurance map (now available on American Memory!), which showed the locations and dimensions and heights of all the buildings in De Smet.
 Big Help!
-And Google and Bing now had better resolution aerial views of De Smet today.
+And Google and Bing now had better resolution aerial views of De Smet today (remember that roof proportion?).
 Things were coming together and I could make an educated guess to the basic dimensions of the building - safely to within inches I hoped.

 ROUND 6 - But the clincher was a new direction I explored to verify my dimensions.
 I don't know why I did not think of it before, but I realized the best way to verify anything was to rebuild it!
 And so I did.
 Digitally!
 In effect, I created a blueprint of the structure.
 You could draft it or use a good drawing program or a simple CAD program.
 But how did they build structures back then in the 1880s?

 AND THE KNOCK-OUT! - And so I began, using my derived dimensions as my rough guide, and, EUREKA!
 It worked beautifully!
 The structure I came up with matched well my derived dimensions and the photos.
 The roof angle worked (30 degrees) and even the lap board siding (5 inch boards with an exposure of 4-1/2 inches).
-The door sill height indicated a floor on an 8 inch joist.
-The top windows extend down nearly to the attic floor, permitting an 8-foot main floor ceiling height to the bottom of 8-inch attic joists.
-One final confirmation I came across while searching for more birdseye maps by Henry Wellge, who created the De Smet 1883 map.
+The door sill height indicated a floor on a 2x8 joist.
+The top windows extend down nearly to the attic floor, permitting an 8-foot main floor ceiling height to the bottom of 2x8 attic joists.
+I came across one final confirmation while searching for more birdseye maps by Henry Wellge, who created the De Smet 1883 map.
 He did many, which may be found at American Memory, but the one for Redfield, Dakota (now South Dakota) had a print shop in a corner cartouche.
 It looked exactly like Pa's store!
 Apparently Charles Ingalls built to a standard model.
 And so we had it cornered and it was just a matter of finishing it off.

 There are still some assumptions and unknowns, of course.
 Reading thru Laura Ingalls Wilder's writings yields clues.
 From them we learn that: